swcarpentry/shell-novice/_episodes/07-find.md

 > ## Binary Files
 >
-> We have focused exclusively on finding things in text files.
+> We have focused exclusively on finding patterns in text files.
 What if
 > your data is stored as images, in databases, or in some other format?
-> One option is to extend tools like `grep` to handle those formats.
+> A handful of tools extend `grep` to handle a few non text formats.
+But an
-> One such tool is `pdfgrep` which does in pdf what `grep` does in text files.
-> But the vast majority of formats do not have any equivalent.
->
-> The second option is to convert the data to text, or extract the
+> approach which works for any format is to convert the data to text, or to
-> text-ish bits from the data.
+> extract the text-like bits from the data.
 This is probably the most common approach,
 > since it only requires people to build one tool per data format (to
 > extract information).
 On the one hand, it makes simple things easy to
 > do.
 On the negative side, complex things are usually impossible.
 For